decafjoe/mgit/README.md

 * Green – at least one tracking branch was fast-forwarded to its upstream
 * Yellow – at least one tracking branch is ahead of its upstream
+* Red
+  * Fetch failed, or
-* Red – at least one tracking branch has diverged from its upstream, or the tracking branch is HEAD and could not be fast-forwarded due to a dirty worktree
+  * At least one tracking branch has diverged from its upstream, or
+  * A tracking branch was HEAD, was behind its upstream, but could not be fast-forwarded due to a dirty worktree

 For remotes (note that "tracking branches" means "tracking branches whose upstream branch is on this remote"):